WireMock¶

 )

-Match nested objects with partial comparison (extra fields in nested objects are ignored):
+// Nested object: partial comparison (extra fields in nested object ignored)

 mockPutContaining(